What Is a Laparoscopic Adjustable Gastric Band?

 Since there is no cutting, stapling or stomach re-routing involved in the adjustable gastric band procedure, it is considered the safest and least traumatic weight loss surgery.
 The laparoscopic approach to the surgery also offers the advantages of reduced postoperative pain, a shortened hospital stay and quicker recovery.
 If necessary, the adjustable gastric band is also removable.

 The adjustable gastric band is also the only adjustable weight loss surgery.
 The diameter of the band is adjustable for a customized weight loss rate.
 Your individual needs can change as you lose weight.
 For example, pregnant patients can have their band deflated to accommodate nutrition for a growing fetus, while patients who aren't experiencing significant weight loss can have their bands tightened.

 To modify the size of the band, its inner surface can be inflated or deflated with a saline solution.
 The band is connected by tubing to an access port, which is placed well below the skin during surgery.
 After the operation, the surgeon can control the amount of saline in the band by entering the port with a fine needle through the skin.

 The major benefit of adjustable gastric band surgery is that it does not involve cutting the stomach, stapling the stomach or adjusting the digestive anatomy.
 It is completely reversible and requires less than a 48-hour hospital stay.

-Goal is to lose .5 - 1 pound per week.
+- The goal is to lose .5 to 1 pound per week.

-After two years, goal is to lose 50 percent to 60 percent of excess body weight.
+After two years, the goal is to lose 50 to 60 percent of excess body weight.

 First post-op follow-up appointment is two weeks after surgery.

 First assessment for adjustment is at week six.
-Patient will be re-assessed for adjustment every six weeks until the six-month appointment; and then every three to six months.
+The patient will be reassessed for adjustment every six weeks until the six-month appointment; and then every three to six months.

 Keep a weekly weight diary to show your doctor at every follow-up appointment.